 Group Marketing or local content managers manage content and format.

 If you use the University logo, you will then need to follow the University’s brand and style guides.

-All content will be considered on a case-by-case basis.
-Messages considered to be appropriate are:
+All content is considered on a case-by-case basis, however, some examples of appropriate content are:

 - Messages and events listings for official student groups, clubs, and societies